ChuoiUhuhu0727/Directed-Reading/Chapter 3/data_cleaning/README.md

   The included `.png` files are example outputs.

 ## Learning Points
-- Get accustomed to 1 out of 4 most popular data-missing scenerios (missing with patterns)
+- Understand 1 out of the 4 most popular data-missing scenarios (missing data with patterns)
-- Practice data-filling techinques:
+- Practice data-filling techniques:
     - Mapping, backfill, forward fill: for small dataset
     - Interpolation: for large dataset
 - Visualize and compare data before and after cleaning